Leveraging ML Components to Unlock Powerful Low Power Applications

 In 2019, STMicroelectronics introduced a Machine Learning Core Motion Sensor (IMU)–the LSM6DSOX–one of the first sensor chips to integrate a Machine Learning core to help relieve the first stage of activity tracking from a microcontroller (MCU).
 This saves energy and accelerates motion-based apps such as fitness logging, wellness monitoring, personal navigation, and fall detection.

-The Machine Learning Core of the LSM6DSOX is a programmable (or trainable) decision tree which allows the device to classify and detect specific motion patterns based on training data, and generates results in the dedicated output registers.
+The Machine Learning Core of the LSM6DSOX is a programmable (or trainable) decision tree which allows the IoT device to classify and detect specific motion patterns based on training data, and generates results in the dedicated output registers.
 This particular chip can be configured to run up to 8 decision trees simultaneously and independently.

 A decision tree is a mathematical tool composed of a series of configurable nodes, each characterized by an “if-then-else” condition (a binary one), where an input signal from the sensor data is evaluated against a variety of parameters and their thresholds.
-The use of the decision tree drastically reduces code complexity, data analysis, and power requirements from a microprocessor for motion-based wearable devices.
+The use of the decision tree drastically reduces code complexity, data analysis, and power requirements from a microprocessor for motion-based intelligent connected wearable devices.

 The Machine Learning processing capability of the LSM6DSOX allows consistent low power consumption from moving some algorithms from the application processor to the sensor – specifically algorithms that follow an inductive approach to searching for patterns, and some standard examples include fitness activity recognition, motion intensity detection, and carrying position recognition.